truongmm/PhotoPop/README.md

 The following **optional** features are implemented:

 * [x] For each photo displayed, user can see the following details: Like Count, User Profile Image
-* [x] Display a nice default placeholder graphic for each image during loading (read more about Picasso)
+* [x] Display a nice default placeholder graphic for each image during loading
 * [x] Show message on network failure

 #### Video Walkthrough